owkin/GrAIdient/Docs/Concepts/GPU.md

 ```

 Optionally, you can also set the following global variable in order to
-precise the list of external GPU to use
+precise the list of external GPU devices to use
 (first in the list will be used with top priority):

 ```swift